jwakefieldau/open-pl-ref-lights/README.md

 Powerlifting lights and timer system, Python based.
 Output is a monitor/TV, input is from USB devices such as gamepads or numpad keyboards.
 Intended to run on a RaspberryPi

 ## current issues
-* make button handling / decision logic more concise, which will probably fix other issues
+* do we need to show something other than a blank screen when the decision is incomplete?
-* figure out why timer autostarts after clearing lights, and doesn't reset
+* maybe make button handling / decision logic more concise?  can it be?
-* figure out why next attempt timer never shows
+* add proper debug logging instead of prints
-* test more scenarios
+* test as much as possible